 In the short term the loss of Woods can bring a positive in the return of Brett Keisel.
 But Keisel is 36 and has a year left in him at most.
 Ziggy Hood also remains an option.
 However, Hood is visiting with other NFL teams, and was not expected back prior to free agency.

 Regardless, the Pittsburgh Steelers have a hole to fill on defensive line.
 The Steelers could draft a lineman, but Hampton is the only defensive lineman to start and contribute as a rookie since Bill Cowher’s arrival in 1993.

-The Steelers have had somewhat better luck with free agent defensive lineman during Johnny Mitchell’s tenure, in the form of Ray Seals and Nolan Harrison.
+The Steelers have had somewhat better luck with free agent defensive lineman during John Mitchell’s tenure, in the form of Ray Seals and Nolan Harrison.
 But the free agent market on defensive lineman is thin – hence the interest in Woods and Hood.

 Long Term Issue